timlabs/uscode/United States Code/TITLE 25-INDIANS/CHAPTER 46-INDIAN SELF-DETERMINATION AND EDUCATION ASSISTANCE/SUBCHAPTER I-INDIAN SELF-DETERMINATION.md

   * (1) contain, or incorporate by reference, the provisions of the model agreement described in subsection (c) of this section (with modifications where indicated and the blanks appropriately filled in), and

-  * (2) contain such other provisions as are agreed to by the parties.
+  * (2) subject to subsections (a) and (b) of section 5321 of this title, contain such other provisions as are agreed to by the parties.

 #### (b) Payments; Federal records
 * Notwithstanding any other provision of law, the Secretary may make payments pursuant to section 1(b)(6) of such model agreement.
 As provided in section 1(b)(7) of the model agreement, the records of the tribal government or tribal organization specified in such section shall not be considered Federal records for purposes of chapter 5 of title 5.